Tubes vs. Tubeless - Is there a clear winner?

 - Shrugs off small punctures like they never happened

-- Lets you run lower tire pressure for a smoother ride (your back will thank you)
+- Lets you run lower tire pressure for a smoother ride

 - Grips the road better - especially useful on those post-rain mornings